Luna120120/Calculate-ProteinSubunit-RelativeMoment/README.md

    script can read in, otherwise would cause error.
 By default, this script read in .rsa files from the same directory it is located in.
 You can change the output pathway in the "naccess" scrip.

+### Examples:
+The .pdb file and the resulted output files calculated by tool CBR for protein complex insulin (PDB: 2ptc) is given as an example.

 ## 2. Tool CRM: crm.ipynb

 ### Required input: --- for each subunit